 The inside of a severely corroded pipe that produces rust-colored water.

-If you have polybutylene piping, we highly recommend that you replace them as soon as possible.
 Polybutylene is an inexpensive, flexible plastic that was used for residential piping from 1978 to 1995.
-Because it’s extremely vulnerable to rupturing (which ultimately led to a Class Action settlement), it’s no longer accepted by U.S. building codes.
+The problem is, it’s extremely vulnerable to rupturing (which ultimately led to a Class Action settlement), and therefore, is no longer accepted by U.S. building codes.

-How to tell if you have polybutylene pipes: If your pipes are white plastic and include the letters “PB” in the printed label, you have polybutylene pipes.
+How to tell if you have polybutylene pipes: If your pipes are white plastic and include the letters “PB” in the printed label, you have polybutylene pipes and we suggest having them replaced right away.